Central Michigan Amateur Radio Club

 The Extra license offers all amateur radio privileges, including some frequencies limited to Extra licensees only.
 To take the exam for the Extra license requires holding a current General license or successfully passing both the Technician license and General license exams.

-Each license manual retails for $29.95.
-A lay flat spiral bound version is available for $32.95.
+Each lay flat spiral bound license manual is $32.95.

 If you cannot afford to purchase an ARRL license manual, you may be able to borrow a license manual from our lending library.
 Visit Lending Library for information about CMARC’s Lending Library.